 ]This JSON specifies the name of the collection, its icon, and that the collection hosts multiple objects.

-Create the Collection via the API
+Create the collection via the API

 Some technical prerequisites to create your collections: